testingisdocumenting/znai/znai-docs/documentation/snippets/java-doc.md

 :include-file: references/javadoc-references-demo.csv {title: "references/javadoc-references-demo.csv"}

-Alternatively you can define [Global References](snippets/code-references#global-references) to turn `MyClass` into link.
+Alternatively you can define [Global References](snippets/code-references#global-references) to turn `MyClass` into a link.

 # Method Params